 Senate Sub. for HB 2225 requires the Board of Healing Arts to adopt rules and regulations establishing appropriate continuing education requirements for exempt physician assistant licensees to become licensed to regularly practice as physician assistants in Kansas.
 It requires the Board to adopt rules and regulations regarding issuance, maintenance, and renewal of a resident active license created by the bill.
 It authorizes rules and regulations regarding special permits for physicians in training.
 It also added an effective date deadline of January 11, 2016, to a requirement for rules and regulations governing the practice of physician assistants.
-The bill states charges for copies of health care records shall not exceed charges established by the Board in rules and regulations, and it authorizes the Board to adopt and enforce rules and regulations that require Board licensees to furnish health care records to patients or their authorized representatives. (physician assistant topic heard January 7, 2016)
+The bill states charges for copies of health care records shall not exceed charges established by the Board in rules and regulations, and it authorizes the Board to adopt and enforce rules and regulations that require Board licensees to furnish health care records to patients or their authorized representatives.
+(The corresponding physician rules and regulations were heard at the January 7, 2016, meeting.)